wavon/mudramum/resources/userstories.md

 Give a user who wants to follow Mudramum on Pinterest

-When they click the Pinterest follow widget button
+When they click the Pinterest follow button

 They can follow Mudramum's board on Pinterest

 And they are not taken away from the Mudramum site